-- Boost metabolism for fat loss
+- Boosted metabolism for fat loss

-- Reduce inflammation in the body
+- Reduced inflammation in the body

-- Lower insulin levels, increase human growth hormone (HGH)
+- Increased human growth hormone (HGH)

 - Lower blood sugar levels

 - Reduced blood pressure and cholesterol

 - Extended lifespan